deebhikakumaran/Spriggle/README.md

 - **Dashboards:**
   - Farmers: Manage products, orders, chat with customers, and connect to pickup points.
   - Customers: Search products, view orders, and chat with farmers.
-- **Pre-Order System:** Urban customers place pre-orders a week in advance, and farmers fulfill them for pickup or delivery, ensuring freshness and efficiency[1][2].
+- **Pre-Order System:** Urban customers place pre-orders a week in advance, and farmers fulfill them for pickup or delivery, ensuring freshness and efficiency.

 ---